navneetsn18/Facial-Expression-Recognition-with-Keras-Coursera/README.md

 # Facial-Expression-Recognition-with-Keras-Coursera

-Step 1: Make all the neccessary installations like Tensorflow, Keras, OpenCV, Flask, Etc.
+Step 1: Make all the neccessary installations like Tensorflow, Keras, OpenCV, Flask, Numpy,Etc.

 Step 2: Execute the main.py file.